What happens when we are notified of the death of a Customer?

 UK Residents - Where the value of the deceased assets held in their sole name is greater than £5,000 Probate may be required.
 At HSBC every case will be reviewed by one of our bereavement specialists and decisions will not be made solely on the value of the estate.
 If we’re notified of the death by a personal representative, either during a visit to one of our branches or by calling the Bereavement Support Team direct, we’ll be able to advise our requirements immediately and whether we need to see Grant of Probate or Grant of Letters of Administration (Letters of Confirmation in Scotland).

 Overseas Residents – Due to the differing probate and inheritance laws which may apply, where funds within all HSBC accounts exceed £10,000, we may require Grant of Probate issued by the Probate Registry of England and Wales.
-For amounts less than this we’ll require sight of any original documents issued by the appropriate Court in the country where the deceased was domiciled.
+For amounts less than this we’ll require sight of any original documents issued by the appropriate Court in the country/region where the deceased was domiciled.

 These are Crown dependent states that have their own Inheritance and Probate regulations and we’ll usually require Probate documents issued by the respective Probate Court.